-Surface water management measures include:
+- Surface water management measures include: - Ensuring all pumps and fuel/hydrocarbon containers are placed on self-bunding pallets during all drilling operations; - Excavating sumps for each drillhole to contain any drilling fluids and/or groundwater. - Ensuring spillages are cleaned up and rehabilitated; - Reducing dust emissions from drilling rigs and vehicles; and

-- Ensuring all pumps and fuel/hydrocarbon containers are placed on self-bunding pallets during all drilling operations; - Excavating two sumps for each drillhole to contain any drilling fluids and/or groundwater.
-If fluids cannot be contained within these sumps then drilling will be discontinued until further provision for the drilling fluids can be made; - Ensuring spillages are cleaned up and rehabilitated; - Reducing dust emissions from drilling rigs and vehicles; and - Best practice drill rig pad management, including topsoil and vegetation management and construction of small bunds to divert surface runoff around disturbed areas and access tracks.
+Best practice drill rig pad management, including topsoil and vegetation management and construction of small bunds to divert surface runoff around disturbed areas and access tracks.